jaydedevyn/CryptoSwap/README.md

 # CryptoSwap

 CryptoSwap is a decentralized application that allows users to swap cryptocurrencies in a simulated environment, similar to the popular Uniswap platform.
 The app is built using Web3 and React, and provides an easy-to-use interface for listing and swapping different cryptocurrencies.
+This project is a React-based decentralized application (DApp) that interacts with the Ethereum blockchain.
+It utilizes Truffle Ganache for local development and deployment of smart contracts.
+The frontend application, written in React, communicates with the smart contracts deployed on Ganache.

 ## Getting Started